 A simple example illustrates the impact of inflation on retirement income.
 Assuming a consistent annual inflation rate of 3%, if \$50,000 satisfies your retirement income needs this year, you'll need \$51,500 of income next year to meet the same income needs.
 In 10 years, you'll need about \$67,195 to equal the as long as possible.
-Depending on your needs, daily living activities such as laundry, shopping, cooking, and cleaning.
+Depending on your needs, you may only need help with some common daily living activities such as laundry, shopping, cooking, and cleaning.
 First, talk to your family to see if they can help with your needs.
 There are probably home health-care agencies that can assist you with some of these chores.